RamenSea/StringCheese/README.md

 * Add more argument types (currently only strings are supported)
 * Pull strings from all xml files in a values folder rather than just one
 * Extend translation to and from XML, CSV, or a spreadsheet.
 This should be pretty simple.
+* Make it plugable
 * Increase tests

+### How to embed in another Go project:

+1. Run `go get github.com/RamenSea/StringCheese`
+2. Import StringCheese into your project
+3. Create a StringCheese config struct `StringCheeseConfig`
+4. Run the `RunStringCheese` function

 ### Argument Bucket List